Xilinx/brevitas/docsrc/source/user_guide/qronos.rst

 | Qronos |  22.00   |  40.32  |  10.12   |  55.87  |
 +--------+----------+---------+----------+---------+

-You can collect 4-bit weight-only results with ``config/qronos/lama3-w4-base.yml`` via:
+You can collect 4-bit weight-only results with the ``config/qronos/lama3-w4-base.yml`` config
+via:

 .. code:: shell

    brevitas_ptq_llm --config=llama3-w4-base.yml

-The provided config runs round-to-nearest (RTN), but you can run GPTQ , GPFQ, or Qronos by adding ``--gptq``, ``--gpfq``, or ``--qronos``, respectively, for example:
+The provided config runs RTN, but you can run GPTQ , GPFQ, or Qronos by adding ``--gptq``, ``--gpfq``, or ``--qronos``, respectively, for example:

 .. code:: shell